Langa Mavuso: Inspiration

-The singer recorded the EP Home after going through a horrible break-up which the singer used as inspiration for Sunday Blues and Home; the singer describes that he went through a lot because of the relationship and his latest single Mvula is a continuation of the heartbreak as it talks about letting go of love that has caused so much pain.
-The singer worked with Redbull Studios on the EP Home and is now working with Black Coffee's label Soulistic Music on his upcoming 11 tracks Langa album.
+Mavuso recorded the EP Home after going through a break-up that he used as inspiration for "Sunday Blues" and "Home"; the singer describes that he went through a lot because of the relationship and his single "Mvula" is a continuation of the heartbreak as it talks about letting go of love that has caused so much pain.
+The singer worked with Redbull Studios on the EP Home and then worked with Black Coffee's label Soulistic Music on his 11-track Langa album, released in 2020.